 The Not So Famous

-Every family has its black sheep, and if you dig deeply enough its heroes (often forgotten heroes).
-This article is about those who through their own personal achievements have left their mark on society in some small way.
+Every family has its black sheep, and if you dig deeply enough its heroes (often forgotten).
+This article is about those who through their own personal achievements have left their own positive mark on society in some small way.

-Even Every place has its history, major towns and cities like Bristol are well known and well documented.
-But little places like Uley, a small village in the Cotswolds where Hetty Pegler's Tump can be found, are not so famous.
+Major towns and cities like Bristol are well known and documented, but even little places like Uley, a small village in the Cotswolds which doesn't have world fame, has left its mark on history with Hetty Pegler's Tump.

 Sydney Davis (c1895-1916)